Stevia is a cute herb and an excellent alternative to sugar.

 It is recommended for diabetes diets.
 Indeed, for this type of patients it doesn’t lead to an increase in glycemic index.
 Stevia has hypoglycemic properties.

-Stevia cares for your teeth.
-It hinders bacterial growth on teeth, and thus helps avoid cavities.
+- Stevia hinders bacterial growth on teeth, and thus helps avoid cavities.

 Ingesting stevia is not recommended to pregnant or nursing women.

 Hypoglycemic and hypotensive properties of stevia must be considered when undergoing treatment for diabetes and blood pressure.